-We started the day with after another great breakfast at Flat Cat Gallery in Lauder (this time I splurged and had an amazing salted caramel brownie-yum), we hit the road on our journey for the day.
-Today we headed to the towns of Jedburgh and Melrose to visit some of the famous abbeys in Scotland.
+We started the day after another great breakfast at Flat Cat Gallery in Lauder (this time I splurged and had an amazing salted caramel brownie-yum), we hit the road on our journey for the day.

 Scotland Itinerary 7 Days- Day 5

 Today we headed to the beautiful and historic Rosslyn Chapel.
 I first knew of Rosslyn Chapel due to its claim to fame as being a filming site for the movie The Da Vinci Code.

 Seen by many as the connection between the Knights Templar and the Freemasons, Rosslyn is not only a mystery but a true work of art.

 The exterior of the chapel boasts amazing stonework and gorgeous medieval architecture, but honestly, it is the incredible interior with its wall-to-wall stone carvings that bring people flocking to this mysterious site.

 Words cannot describe all of the fascinating carvings found inside Rosslyn Chapel.
 You have to visit Rosslyn Chapel in order to truly understand as photos inside the church were not allowed.

 After leaving Rosslyn, we headed north toward North Berwick, a town that came recommended by our hosts at Thirlestane Castle.
 The drive was beautiful and we loved stopping at Dirleton Castle along the way.

 Dirleton was home to noble families for over 400 years before it was badly damaged by Cromwell’s men in 1650.